vivianeaalmeida/ComeAndGet/Docs/global-artifacts/01-requirements-engineering/US_Summary.md

 ## US13 - Update advertisement
 - **Endpoint**: `PUT /advertisements/{id}`
-- **Description**: As a client, I want to update advertisement’s name, location, and end date.
+- **Description**: As a client, I want to update advertisement’s designation, location, end date and the respective item so that it remains relevant and accurate.
 - **Permissions/Role**: Client (the creator)
 - **Acceptance Criteria**:
     - Only advertisements with available status can be updated.
+    - Advertisement status and initialDate cannot be updated
     - Advertisements with closed status have the possibility to extend the end date and reopen the advertisement.

 ---